Valero Benefit for Children Classic 2026

 Without the generous donations funding and support helping children with additional learning needs like this wouldn't be possible.

-We are so grateful to Valero, their sponsors and everyone involved in the Benefit for Children for enabling us to support more families and young people through our London Service.
+We are incredibly grateful to Valero, their sponsors, and everyone involved in the Benefit for Children for enabling us to extend our support to more families and young people through our London Service.

-This year we received a huge £33,374.33, which could fund support sessions for 341 bereaved children and their families, helping them to rebuild their lives after the devastation of bereavement.
+Thanks to this very generous sponsorship, we were able to fund vital support sessions for 341 bereaved children and their families, helping them begin to rebuild their lives after the devastation of loss.

-Just as importantly, our involvement in the event enables us to raise awareness to so many people that we are here should they or someone they know ever need us.
+Equally important, our involvement in the event has allowed us to raise awareness among so many people that we are here—should they, or someone they know, ever need our support.
 Thank you.

 With Valero’s funding, we have been able to offer our families fully accessible activities that they would not usually have the opportunity to do.